active-logic/active-lt-demos/Frogger/Readme.md

 }
 ```

-Next, add a *Rigidbody* component to the Frogger object; press play.
+Next, add a *Rigidbody* component to the Frogger object; press play and observe.
+You should see the frog leaping in place, without moving left or right.

-Actually we'd like the Frog to move forward.
-So we'll make the impulse vector configurable:
+Since we want the Frog to move forward we make the impulse vector configurable:

 ```cs
 public class Frogger : MonoBehaviour{